FDio/archived-vsap/README.md

 - Run VPP first

   - Refer to startup.conf provided in "configs" to start VPP. (learn how to use startup.conf in section 4.1.1)
+  - If you choose to use the Makefile to build automatically, the VPP is stored in '/path/to/this/repo/_install/local/vpp'

   ```bash
   ./vpp -c /path/to/startup.conf